wp-plugins/email-post-changes/readme.txt

 You can change what email addresses to use and for what post types you want change notifications.

+This plugin requires PHP 5.2 or greater.

 == Changelog ==

 = 0.4 =
 * Fix some PHP Warnings.
 * Fix bug when emails array is already an array.
+* Remove code that requires PHP 5.3.

 = 0.3 =
 * Fix a Fatal PHP Error.